 Click on the link below for a downloadable PDF bookmark about response resources for survivors of sexual violence:

 Would you like support?
 Do you want to build a community with others who are healing from trauma?
-BWell Response Services invites all interested undergraduate, graduate, and medical students to this supportive, confidential space with Randi Dickerson, LCSW, held on Wednesdays at 5:30pm from September 28-November 30th.
+The BWell Response Team invites all interested Brown students to this supportive, confidential space with Taryn Wyron, LICSW.
+Every session will center privacy, consent, and respect.
+Wednesdays at 5:15pm, February 8th-April 26th.
+E-mail [email protected] for location information.